urbanautomaton/chef-solo-search/README.md

           ],
       "chef_type": "role"

+You can also use ruby formatted roles and put them in your role path.
+The one proviso being that the filename must match the rolename

+    name "other"
+    description "AN Other Role"
+    run_list []

 ### Nodes
 Nodes are injected through a databag called 'node'.
 Create a databag called 'node' and put your json files there